seerapusairam/kong-student-management-api/README.md

     *   Ensure **strip_path** is set to `No` for both routes.
     *   Click `Submit Route`.
     *   Similarly you can do for `user-routes` `/api/user`.

+6. **Add Plugins to Enhance the API:**
+    * This is where you can apply the policies you've developed.
+    * Rate Limiting: On the student-api-service, add the rate-limiting plugin to protect the API from overuse.
+    * Centralized Logging: Add the http-log plugin and point it to a log collection endpoint to capture detailed request/response data.
+    * Response Transformation: On the student-routes route, add the response-transformer plugin to remove internal fields and clean up headers for public clients.

 Now, requests to `http://localhost:8000/students` (or your configured path) will be routed through Kong to your Node.js application.